 As a first approximation, you can go with no lily fertilizer at all.
 If you have average well-drained soil with plenty of organic matter, lilies will do well getting all they need and producing the rest themselves.

-Ample sunshine and a bit of water allows their foliage to provide energy and their roots to supply the bulb or tubers underground.
+Ample sunshine and a bit of water allow their foliage to provide energy and their roots to supply the bulb or tubers underground.
 That feeds the rest of the plant.

 The bulb concentrates sugars sent up through the stalk to produce beautiful blooms.

-If your plants don’t flower one year (yet have ample sunshine), or produce fewer blooms than you want, consider adding a small amount of lily bulb food just before flowering season.
+If your plants don’t flower one year (yet have ample sunshine) or produce fewer blooms than you want, consider adding a small amount of lily bulb food just before flowering season.
 Many like to incorporate bone meal into the soil.
-Also check the n-p-k ratio of fertilizers you would apply for best results.
+Also, check the n-p-k ratio of fertilizers you would apply for the best results.

 That will vary by a few days to a few weeks depending on your USDA number.
 Colder regions (represented by a lower number) usually see early spring warmth a little later than warmer areas (higher numbers).